Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Added Dungeon class.
 It generates properly, allegedly.
 Special rooms generate as they should.
 - Debug methods and print statements added.
 - Game now generates dungeon on setup.

+###### 5/23/22
+Jonathan Shavit:
+- fixed bug where bullets wouldn't move
+- made the bullets fire in the direction of the mouse